NBChub/bgcflow_tutorial/_episodes/02-bgcflow_project_structure.md

 objectives:
 - "Setting up configuration and files to start a BGCflow project"
 keypoints:
-- "A project requires at least a unique `name` and a `.csv` file containing a list of genomes to analyse"
+- "A project requires a PEP configuration and a `.csv` file containing a list of genomes to analyse"
 - "The project is then defined in the `config.yaml` file"
 - An example of a project config can be found in `config/examples`
 ---